quangler/notes/Year 2/Sem 2/COMP2100 - Enterprise Server Administration/4 Hybrid Environments and M365.md

 - device management - what devices you can sign in to

 ## Entra AD Connect
-- synchronizes AD with Entra AD Connect
+- synchronizes AD with Entra AD
 - allows features such as;
 	- self serve password reset
 	- MFA